Abs Strengthening Exercises

 Exercise mat.
 Mini-ball is optional.

 1. Sit with your knees bent and legs together.
-Hold the ball with both hands and arms straight in front of you.
+Hold the ball with both hands

 2. Lean back slightly until you feel your abs contract.